Near Optimal Alphabet-Soundness Tradeoff PCPs: Tools for Soundness Analysis

 \subsubsection{Generic Sets of Subspaces}

 To deal with large collections of zoom-outs we define a special property of zoom-outs that is called ``genericness''.
-To motivate it, note that if $W_1,W_2\subseteq V$ are distinct subspaces of codimension $r$, then $W_1\cap W_2$ is a subspace whose codimension is between $2r$ and $r+1$.
-For a typical pair of subspaces, the intersection $W_1\cap W_2$ has dimension $2r$, in which case we say they are generic.
-Genericness is useful probabilistically, since if $W_1,W_2$ are generic, then the event that a randomly chosen $2\ell$-dimensional subspace is contained in $W_1$, and the event it is contained in $W_2$, are almost independent.
-Below is a formal definition: \begin{definition} We say that a set $\mathcal{S} = \{W_1, \ldots , W_N\}$ of codimension $r$ subspaces of $V$ is $t$-generic with respect to $V$ if for any $t$ distinct subspaces, say $W_{i_1}, \ldots, W_{i_t}\in\mathcal{S}$, we have $\codim(\bigcap_{1\leq j \leq t}W_{i_j}) = t\cdot r$.
-When the ambient space $V$ is clear from context we simply say that $\mathcal{S}$ is $t$-generic. \end{definition}
+To motivate it, let $W_{\amb}$ be an ambient space and suppose $W_1,W_2\subseteq W_{\amb}$ are distinct subspaces of codimension $r$.
+Then $W_1\cap W_2$ is a subspace whose codimension is between $2r$ and $r+1$.
+For a typical pair of subspaces, the intersection $W_1\cap W_2$ has codimension $2r$ though, and in this case we say the two subspaces are generic.
+Genericness is useful probabilistically because if $W_1,W_2$ are generic, then the event that a randomly chosen $2\ell$-dimensional subspace is contained in $W_1$, and the event the subspace is contained in $W_2$, are almost independent.
+Below is a formal definition which also applies to a set of subspaces rather than just two: \begin{definition} We say that a set $\mathcal{S} = \{W_1, \ldots , W_N\}$ of codimension $r$ subspaces of $W_{\amb}$ is $t$-generic with respect to $W_{\amb}$ if for any $t$ distinct subspaces, say $W_{i_1}, \ldots, W_{i_t}\in\mathcal{S}$, we have $\codim(\bigcap_{1\leq j \leq t}W_{i_j}) = t\cdot r$.
+When the ambient space $W_{\amb}$ is clear from context we simply say that $\mathcal{S}$ is $t$-generic. \end{definition}

-Throughout this section, it will be convenient to denote by $\codim_V(W)$ the codimension of $W \cap V$ with respect to $V$.
-When no subscript is used, the identity of the subspace $V$ should be clear from context.
+Throughout this section, it will be convenient to denote by $\codim_V(W)$ the codimension of $W \cap W_{\amb}$ with respect to $W_{\amb}$.
+When no subscript is used, the identity of the subspace $W_{\amb}$ should be clear from context.